Thera: Aliasing-Free Arbitrary-Scale Super-Resolution with Neural Heat Fields: Introduction

 \definecolor{TheraColor}{RGB}{207, 56, 102} \definecolor{ColorA}{RGB}{181, 102, 199} \definecolor{ColorB}{RGB}{136, 134, 229} \definecolor{ColorC}{RGB}{138, 220, 157} \definecolor{ColorD}{RGB}{252, 235, 185} \definecolor{ColorE}{RGB}{230, 190, 138} \definecolor{ColorF}{RGB}{243, 136, 61} \definecolor{ColorG}{RGB}{59, 61, 172} \definecolor{GridColor}{RGB}{230, 230, 230}

 In this work, we combine recent advances in implicit neural representations with ideas from classical signal theory to introduce \emph{neural heat fields}, a novel type of neural field that \emph{guarantees anti-aliasing by construction}.
-The key insight is that sinusoidal activation functions~\cite{sitzmann2020implicit} enable selective attenuation of individual components depending on their spatial frequency, following Fourier theory.
+The key insight is that sinusoidal activation functions~\citep{sitzmann2020implicit} enable selective attenuation of individual components depending on their spatial frequency, following Fourier theory.
 This allows for the exact computation of Gaussian-blurred versions of the field for any desired (isotropic) blur radius.
 When rasterizing an image, the field can therefore be queried with a Gaussian PSF that matches the target resolution, effectively preventing aliasing.
+In practice, heat fields receive an additional input coordinate $t$, controlling the strength of the Gaussian blur applied to the signal.
+Unlike learning-based anti-aliasing, the resulting filtering operation is expressed analytically, rather than learned from data.
+In other words, previous approaches fit a 3D field ($x$, $y$, and $scale$) while we only need to fit a 2D field ($x$ and $y$), whereas the scale dimension is computed analytically, significantly reducing field complexity and data requirements.
 Notably, filtering with neural heat fields incurs no computational overhead: The querying cost is the same for any width of the anti-aliasing filter kernel, including infinite and zero widths.

-Building on this, we then propose \thera, an end-to-end ASR method that combines a hypernetwork~\cite{ha2017hypernetworks} with a grid of local neural heat fields, offering theoretical guarantees with respect to multi-scale representation (see \cref{fig:teaser}).
-Empirically, \thera{} outperforms all competing ASR methods, often by a substantial margin, and is more parameter-efficient (see \cref{fig:pareto}).
+Building on this, we then propose \thera, an end-to-end ASR method that combines a hypernetwork~\citep{ha2017hypernetworks} with a grid of local neural heat fields, offering theoretical guarantees with respect to multi-scale representation (see Figure \ref{fig:teaser}).
+Empirically, \thera{} outperforms all competing ASR methods, often by a substantial margin, and is more parameter-efficient (see Figure \ref{fig:pareto}).
 To the best of our knowledge, \thera is also the first neural field method to allow bandwidth control at test time.

 In summary, our main contributions are: \begin{enumerate} \item We introduce neural heat fields, which represent a signal with a built-in, principled Gaussian observation model, and therefore allow anti-aliasing with minimal overhead. \item We use neural heat fields to build \thera, a novel method for ASR that offers theoretically guaranteed multi-scale capabilities, delivers state-of-the-art performance and is more parameter efficient than prior art. \end{enumerate}